Constant-Envelope ISAC via FM-OFDM: Analytical Framework and Receiver Design: INTRODUCTION

 \subsection{PAPER ORGANIZATION}

 The remainder of this article is organized as follows.
-Section~\ref{sec:fmofdm_io_main} derives the FM-\ac{OFDM} input–output relationship over doubly dispersive channels, including approximate CFO suppression by blockwise de-meaning and the diagonal/\ac{ICI} structure of the effective channel.
-Section~\ref{sec:radar_processing} develops the sensing receiver, discriminator-domain matched-filter range compression and slow-time phase-difference Doppler estimation—with resolution and CRB expressions.
-Section~\ref{sec:sim_results} presents communication and sensing evaluations (BER, range/velocity \ac{RMSE}, and range–Doppler maps) and studies the role of the modulation index $m$.
-Finally, Section~\ref{sec:conclusion} concludes the paper, and Appendix~\ref{app:weights} provides supporting derivations.
+Section \ref{sec:fmofdm_io_main} derives the \ac{FM-OFDM} input–output relationship over doubly dispersive channels.
+Section \ref{sec:mod_index} analyzes the modulation index trade-offs.
+Section \ref{sec:radar_processing} develops the sensing receiver, discriminator-domain matched-filter range compression, and slow-time phase-difference Doppler estimation.
+Section \ref{sec:sim_results} presents communication and sensing evaluations (\ac{BER}, range/velocity \ac{RMSE}, and range-Doppler maps) and studies the role of the modulation index $m$.
+Finally, Section \ref{sec:conclusion} concludes the paper, and Appendix \ref{app:weights} provides supporting derivations.